-First, there is a significant number of the population in many countries that were successful in leaving poverty and improving their socio-economic situation.
-However, these people remain vulnerable, and it is likely that they will go back to poverty, for example just now due to the current Covid-19 crisis.
-What I believe is crucial is to move beyond income poverty and focus our attention on multi-dimensional poverty and its drivers.
-People who are multi-dimensionally vulnerable should be prioritized and put at the centre of all our efforts regarding human development.
-At the same time, we have to remember that a significant group of people in the world has never left poverty.
-Therefore, eradicating poverty and vulnerability to poverty, from both an income and multi-dimensional perspective should be the first important challenge that we have to address.
+First, a significant proportion of the population in many countries have been successful in improving their socio-economic situation and leaving poverty behind.
+However, these people remain vulnerable, and it is likely that they will be pushed back into poverty, for instance because of the current COVID-19 crisis.
+What I believe is crucial is to move beyond a focus on income poverty and look at multidimensional poverty and its drivers.
+People who are multidimensionally vulnerable should be prioritized and put at the centre of all our efforts regarding human development.
+At the same time, we have to remember that a significant number of people in the world have never left poverty.
+Therefore, eradicating poverty and vulnerability to poverty, from both an income and multidimensional perspective, should be the first important challenge to address.

 The second challenge is inequality and its consequences on political imbalance in low- and middle-income countries.
-Inequality, like poverty is also multi-dimensional, and this is now part of a global public debate and recognized also by high-income countries.
+Inequality, like poverty, is also multidimensional, and this is now part of a global public debate and recognized also by high-income countries.
 I believe we need political processes that enable countries to conduct reforms to help poor people, enhance their well-being and support them to be more resilient to shocks.
-However, inequality is a hindrance for policy change.
+However, inequality is a hindrance to policy change.
 In Latin America, inequality – not only income inequality, but other non-monetary kinds of inequality – prevents governments from making reforms.
-For example, in the case of Peru we are in a debate right now on whether we should relax the quarantine that was established due to the Covid-19, but the debate demonstrates the differential power of certain voices over others.
-There is a small but very powerful group within the population that is advocating to open the economy now because of economic reasons.
-On the other hand, there is a massive amount of people struggling, scared and worried because relaxing the quarantine would have a negative impact on their health and on their capability of being alive, given they are less resilient and less able to protect themselves.
+For example, in the case of Peru we are in a debate right now on whether we should relax the lockdown that was put in place due to COVID-19, but the debate demonstrates the differential power of certain voices over others.
+There is a small but very powerful group within the population that is advocating opening the economy now for economic reasons.
+On the other hand, there are many people struggling, scared and worried because relaxing the lockdown would have a negative impact on their health and on their capacity to stay alive, given that they are less resilient and less able to protect themselves.
 This situation is caused by power inequality, and this imbalance correlates with other types of inequality, from income to access to basic facilities.

-The third key challenge to human development is about environmental degradation and climate change, which affects more clearly to vulnerable people and poor people across many different dimensions.
+The third key challenge to human development is about environmental degradation and climate change, which affects more clearly vulnerable people and poor people across many different dimensions.
 This is not a minor issue at all.
-Environmental concerns and issues such as climate change are important issues on its own, globally and for all.
+Environmental concerns and issues such as climate change are important issues on their own, globally and for all.
 But they also reinforce dynamics of inequality and poverty.
-It is very important for the international development discourse to explicitly emphasize the relationship between climate change and the real “lives” people in poverty lead.
-Otherwise, we risk seeing the environment and climate change only as a “first world problem”, which is not the case at all.
-In Peru for example, this is already visible.
-Those most concerned about climate change tend to be the wealthiest groups of our society even though the consequences are and will be much more severe for poor people.
-Unfortunately, except from some rural populations that have been directly affected by polluting activities such as mining, climate and environmental degradation is still perceived as a concern of the rich, of academics and “elites.”
+It is very important for the international development discourse to explicitly emphasize the relationship between climate change and the real ‘lives’ people in poverty lead.
+Otherwise, we risk seeing the environment and climate change only as ‘first world problems’, which is not the case at all.
+In Peru, for example, this is already visible.
+Those most concerned about climate change tend to be the wealthiest groups in our society even though the consequences are and will be much more severe for poor people.
+Unfortunately, except for some rural populations that have been directly affected by polluting activities such as mining, climate and environmental degradation is still perceived as a concern of the rich, of academics and ‘elites’.

-Is this perception that concerns for climate change are often the concern of academics and rich people something you would generalize for many developing countries?
+Is this perception that concerns for climate change are often the concern of academics and rich people something that applies across many low-income countries?

 It would be interesting to carry out some formal research regarding the importance that people living in poverty give to the environment.
-I do not have robust certainty of this perception from a scientific perspective, but in the media, as well as on social media and in other communication platforms there is a feeling that these topics are of concern to a minority, to rich and privileged people.
+I do not have robust certainty of this perception from a scientific perspective, but in the media, as well as on social media and other communication platforms, there is a feeling that these topics are of concern to a minority, to rich and privileged people.
 Even though we have seen some important social movements led by indigenous people, for example regarding the preservation of nature, these are still a minority.
-Climate change is not in the public agenda in Peru at the moment.
-We should understand and be open to rethink the relationship between people living in poverty and the environment, not only from a practical perspective but also from the way in which poor people themselves consider this interrelation as important or not.
-We, the academics, always read about that climate change is going to have a severe impact affecting poor people in particular, and that it is going to increase inequality and all types of vulnerabilities.
+Climate change is not on the public agenda in Peru at the moment.
+We should understand and be open to rethinking the relationship between people living in poverty and the environment, not only from a practical perspective but also looking at the way in which poor people themselves consider this interrelation as important or not.
+We, the academics, always hear that climate change is going to have a severe impact, affecting poor people in particular, and that it is going to increase inequality and all types of vulnerabilities.
 We know this and there are some initiatives that work with people in poverty who are fighting for their rights regarding nature, contamination and pollution, etc. However, at the same time, perhaps we are too confident about the way in which the general public cares about this, and we could do a bit more to raise awareness in this regard.
-I believe UNDP must put this interrelation and poor people’s views at the centre of its work.
+I believe that UNDP must put this interrelation and poor people’s views at the centre of its work.

-The human development approach is a very powerful tool to inform public debates and guide policy making.
-However, we should make an effort to translate these complicated narratives and messages from the capability approach and the human development approach to a language that can be communicated to the wider population.
-What we lack is linking these concepts to issues relevant for them, to their daily lives, and to matters that people actually value and understand.
+The human development approach is a very powerful tool to inform public debates and guide policy-making.
+However, we should make an effort to translate these complicated narratives and messages from the capability approach and the human development approach to language that can be communicated to the wider population.
+What we lack is a linking of these concepts to issues relevant to the general public, to their daily lives, and to matters that people actually value and understand.
 It is important to build a bridge between the very informed and interesting approaches from development studies to the general perception of the entire population.

-What would be a meaningful and useful definition of human development in our changing world that has meaning in Latin America today?
+What would be a meaningful and useful definition of human development in our changing world, one that has meaning in Latin America today?